Jennifer Leeman

 Spanish in the US; heritage language education; critical, antiracist language teaching; ethnicity, race, and language in censuses; language and social justice

-In addition to her academic appointment, Leeman served for almost a decade as Research Sociolinguist in the US Census Bureau's Center for Survey Measurement, where she conducted research and provided guidance on linguistic and sociolinguistic issues related to multilingual data collection, such as language access, translation procedures and Spanish-language survey questions on language, ethnicity and race.
-Currently she serves as a senior expert on the international advisory board of Diversity beyond Migration Background – New Categories for Anti-Discrimination Data, a research network funded by the German Research Foundation (DFG).
+In addition to her academic appointment, Leeman served for almost a decade as Research Sociolinguist in the US Census Bureau's Center for Survey Measurement, where she conducted research and provided guidance on multilingual data collection, including language access, translation procedures and Spanish-language survey questions on language, ethnicity and race.

 Selected Publications